sbrl/SnoozeSquad/README.md

 The first parameter in the above is the _options object_.
 You can specify a number of options that are listed below if you want to.
 Note that the options object is currently _required_, and SnoozeSquad won't work without it.

 Once you've got that set up, change the name of the `src` attribute of all images that you want to be lazy loaded to `data-src`.
-The contents of `data-src` will be copied over to the `src` attirbute when the image is woken up.
+The contents of `data-src` will be copied over to the `src` attribute when the image is woken up.
 Example:

 ```html
 <!-- From this -->